“Which is better, Shopify or WordPress?”- this question confuses everyone. Many of them find Shopify a better choice than WordPress and vice versa.

 - Moreover, you can also hide unnecessary pages on Shopify.
 To know more details, click here.

 If you are unsatisfied with these built-in SEO functionalities, you can add other third-party tools from the Shopify App marketplace.
+We also have shared a Shopify SEO Checklist that helps you improve the visibility of your Shopify store on search engines.

 When it comes to SEO functionalities, WordPress is the king.
 Being a fully focused SEO platform, WordPress is especially known for its SEO functionalities.
 Let’s have a look at them.